 Bright Health is always working to innovate healthcare systems and evolve as a company, and that sometimes lands us in the news.
 Stay connected to what we're doing across the country with press releases, news articles, and interviews.

-Unsurprisingly, the largest raise on our list this month was Bright Health’s $200 million Series C – likely the largest venture capital raise in Minnesota history.
+Bright Health, an insurance startup led by a group of healthcare industry veterans, closed on a $200 million round of venture capital in November.
+Bright’s $200 million Series C is likely the largest venture capital raise in Minnesota history.
 The previous holder of that record?
 Bright Health.
-Just last year, the company raised $160 million.
-Minneapolis-based Bright has now raised more than $440 million since it was founded in 2016.
+Just last year, the company raised $160 million in a round led by Greenspring Associates.